 Advanced standing students come from law schools across the country and make a substantial and welcome contribution to Berkeley Law’s student body.
-Applicants are considered for the fall term only and admission decisions usually are made in early July.
+Applicants are considered for the fall term only and admission decisions usually are made in late June or early July.
 The application filing period is April 15-June 15, but applicants are encouraged to submit complete applications as early as possible.

 There are two categories of advanced standing, transfer and visiting status.
 Information about each category follows:

-Transfer students come to Berkeley after their first year in a full-time program elsewhere, complete their last two years here, and then receive a Berkeley Law degree.
+Transfer students come to Berkeley after their first year in a full-time JD program elsewhere, complete their last two years here, and then receive a Berkeley Law degree.
 When we review transfer applications, we focus on the applicant’s performance during the first year of law school.
 Admission is very competitive.
-We usually receive more than 200 applications for about 25-35 places in our second-year class, and successful transfer applicants usually come from the top 3-5 percent of their respective home law school classes.
+We usually receive more than 200 applications for about 25-35 places in our second-year class, and successful transfer applicants usually come from the top 10 percent of their respective home law school classes.
 The exact number of transfer places available may vary from year to year.

 - Your first, middle, and last name;

 For more information, please visit the CLR website.